Paul Buckle: Bristol Rovers

 Buckle's first act as Bristol Rovers manager was to successfully persuade Torquay assistant manager Shaun North, goalkeeper Scott Bevan and striker Chris Zebroski to join him.
 After signing a total of 19 players, and releasing or selling 19 of Rovers existing players from the previous season's relegation, a run of four wins from the first ten games left the club in mid-table.
 However, things quickly worsened, with the club winning only two further league games before January and Buckle publicly falling out with Bristol Rovers' fan favourite Stuart Campbell, who he released from his contract in December 2011 after a dressing room bust up that involved Phil Kite (physio).
-Buckle was alleged to have passed derogatory remarks about Rovers fans which became physical.
 Buckle's position at the club became increasingly unstable following home defeats to Crewe Alexandra and Plymouth Argyle that left the club just outside the relegation zone and, on 3 January 2012, he was sacked by Bristol Rovers after a 2–0 loss to struggling Barnet.